John Edward Brownlee: UFA and politicization

-Before the provincial election, there was a federal by-election scheduled for June 1921 in Medicine Hat.
+Before the provincial election, a federal by-election was held in June 1921 in Medicine Hat.
 Crerar's Progressives were running Robert Gardiner, a local farmer, and Crerar asked Wood and Greenfield (the Vice President of the UFA) to broker an alliance between farmers and labour in the mixed rural-urban riding.
-Before these efforts could come to fruition, the federal government of Conservative Arthur Meighen disclosed allegations of irregularities in the management of some of the UGG's elevators.
+Before that effort came to fruition, the federal government of Conservative Arthur Meighen disclosed allegations of irregularities in the management of some of the UGG's elevators.
 At a hearing on June 4, former employees testified of storage bins with false bottoms and bribed railway employees.
-These allegations involved events from 1912 until 1914, and their sudden prominence in 1921 made some in the UFA suspect that the hearings were politically motivated.
-Brownlee, as the UGG's attorney, was successful in obtaining an injunction against further hearings until the UGG had time to conduct its own investigation and, as importantly, until the Medicine Hat by-election was over.
+These allegations involved events from 1912 until 1914, and some in the UFA said they suspected that the sudden emergence of these charges in 1921 indicated political motives.
+Brownlee, as the UGG's attorney, obtained an injunction against further hearings until the UGG had time to conduct its own investigation and, as importantly, until the Medicine Hat by-election was over.
 Gardiner won by a wide margin.

-While most of the UFA was preparing for the 1921 provincial election, Brownlee went on vacation in Victoria for a month; despite his recent interest in politics, he still viewed himself as a lawyer and businessman with little role to play in the UFA's electoral activities.
-Before leaving Calgary, he was assured by Wood that the UFA would not win more than 20 of the Legislative Assembly of Alberta's 61 seats; in fact, it won 38.
+While most of the UFA was preparing for the 1921 provincial election, Brownlee went on vacation in Victoria for a month.
+Despite his recent interest in politics, he still viewed himself as a lawyer and businessman with little role to play in the UFA's electoral activities.
+Before leaving Calgary, Wood told him that the UFA would not win more than 20 of the Legislative Assembly of Alberta's 61 seats.
+In fact, it won 38, a majority of the Legislture.
 Brownlee watched the results come in at the offices of the Victoria Colonist.

 The UFA, not a political party in the conventional sense, had contested the election without a leader.
-While its control of the majority of seats in the legislature entitled it, under the conventions of the Westminster parliamentary system, to form the government, it was not clear who would become Premier.
+Its control of the majority of seats in the legislature entitled it, under the conventions of the Westminster parliamentary system, to form the government, but it was not decided who would be Premier.
 Wood was the natural choice, but he declined the job for several reasons.
 To Brownlee's surprise, Wood proposed that he should become premier instead.
 Brownlee declined, surmising that many of the newly elected farmer-politicians would have seen an urban lawyer in the premier's office as a repudiation of much of what they stood for.
-Ultimately, Greenfield was selected.
+Ultimately, Greenfield was selected to be premier.